 5-step SMART Process What Should Building Owners and FM Managers Consider Step 1 What are my top 3 business objectives?
-Set business objectives What do I want to achieve and set as my desired FM and outcomes outcomes, based on my business objectives and issues faced?
+S et business objectives • What do I want to achieve and set as my desired FM and outcomes outcomes, based on my business objectives and issues faced?
 What corresponding KPIs can I set to monitor the progress of my desired FM outcomes?
 Which FM services should I prioritise to address the desired FM outcomes?
 Can I streamline my current FM processes and procurement framework to meet the identified business objectives and desired FM outcomes?
-Tool to use Table 1: Template to rank business objectives, set desired FM outcomes, and determine high-priority FM services to focus on outcomes, and determine high-phonity r w services to focus on Step 2 • What type of "smartness" (Type 1, Type 2, or Type 3) is M ap out Smart FM each high-priority FM service currently at?
-What type of "smartness" do I want to achieve for each high- Solutions as enablers priority FM service?
-Is it aligned with my business objectives and desired FM outcomes?
-What are my pain points and gain points for each high- priority FM service?
+1 OOI to use Table 1: Template to rank business objectives, set desired FM outcomes, and determine high-priority FM services to focus on Step 2 • What type of "smartness" (Type 1, Type 2, or Type 3) is M ap out Smart FM each high-priority FM service currently at?
+Solutions as enablers What type of "smartness" do I want to achieve for each high- priority FM service?
+Is it aligned with my business objectives and desired FM outcomes? • What are my pain points and gain points for each high- priority FM service?

 5-step SMART Process What Should Building Owners and FM Managers Consider • Do the technology solutions proposed by the FMCs and Service/ Solution Providers fit the requirements to achieve my desired FM outcomes?
-How would I like to engage the building occupants and visitors?
-Are there FM services that could be integrated to provide multi-functional and enhanced outcomes, e.g. connected lighting systems?
+How would I like to engage the building occupants and visitors? • Are there FM services that could be integrated to provide multi-functional and enhanced outcomes, e.g. connected lighting systems?
 Are there areas where aggregation can be done to achieve economies of scale - at demand and/or supply side?
-Is it advantageous to aggregate demand across a portfolio of buildings?
-Tool to use Table 2: Smart FM Framework References Appendix A: List of Smart FM Point Solutions Appendix B: Facilities Management Consortium Operation & Technology Roadmap (COTR) Step 3 A dopt suitable • What is my current working model for existing FM processes and services? implementation model How would I like to work with my FMCs or Service/ Solution Providers?
+Is it advantageous to aggregate demand across a portfolio of buildings? - 17 Table 2: Smart FM Framework References Appendix A: List of Smart FM Point Solutions • Appendix B: Facilities Management Consortium Operation & Technology Roadmap (COTR) Step 3 What is my current working model for existing FM processes Adopt suitable and services? implementation model How would I like to work with my FMCs or Service/ Solution Providers?
 Which implementation model is more viable at this point to incorporate the various technology solutions identified in Step 2?
 Or would phased adoption or a variation or hybrid of the implementation models be more applicable?
 Does the selected implementation model meet my business objectives, operational priorities and desired FM outcomes?